smithlabcode/preseq/README.md

 SYSTEM REQUIREMENTS:
 ========================================================================
-The preseq software will only run on 64-bit UNIX-like operating systems and was developed on Linux systems.
-The preseq software requires a fairly recent C++ compiler (i.e. it must include tr1 headers). preseq has been compiled and tested on Linux and Mac OS X operating systems using GCC v5.3 or greater.
+The preseq software will only run on 64-bit UNIX-like operating systems and was developed on both Linux and Mac.
+The preseq software requires a C++ compiler that supports C++11.

 INSTALLATION:
 ========================================================================
 This should be easy: unpack the archive and change into the archive directory.
-Then type `make all`.
+Then type `make`.
 The programs will be in the archive directory.
 These can be moved around, and also do not depend on any dynamic libraries, so they should simply work when executed.
 If the desired input is in `.bam` format, `htslib` is required.
 Type